LEADING CURRICULUM CHANGE FOR SUSTAINABILITY:

 - Individual – engaging academic leaders and developers across the sector and experts working on this agenda globally.

-The project is led by the University of Gloucestershire and funded by the Higher Education Funding Council for England (HEFCE).
-The project team involves collaboration among five partner institutions: Aston University, University of Brighton, University of Exeter, University of Gloucestershire and Oxford Brookes University.
+The project was led by the University of Gloucestershire and funded by the Higher Education Funding Council for England (HEFCE).
+The project team involved collaboration among five partner institutions: Aston University, University of Brighton, University of Exeter, University of Gloucestershire and Oxford Brookes University.